Updated on September 20th, 2023

 While I joked about marching down to the financial aid office and kicking in the door, please do not do that.
 Most of the time, the people welcoming you are just student volunteers trying to get by.

-Instead, look on the university or college’s website for an appeal process.
+Instead, look on the university or college’s website for an appeal process for the more financial aid you need.
 Follow these steps first.
-Include a letter that explains your argument (more on that in a minute.)
+Include a financial aid appeal letter that explains your argument and financial need (more on that in a minute.)
 If they do not get back to you, follow up with a phone call.
 You will ultimately want to schedule an appointment with a financial aid officer.
 Keep track of everyone you talk to so that you can come back to any prior discussions.

 When you do speak to someone (read: anyone), approach them respectfully.
-Angry calls and threatening to enroll your child elsewhere won’t get you anywhere, besides possibly in a hospital with a stroke.
+Angry calls and threats to enroll your child elsewhere won’t get you anywhere besides possibly in a hospital with a stroke.
 Civil discussions will always get you and your child further along.

 3. Understand your options with college tuition and your financial aid package

 While some institutions may offer their best option right away, many will hedge their offers, just like a typical negotiation.
-Typically, discounts come through need-based or merit-based aid.
+Typically, discounts come through need-based or merit-based financial aid awards.